logo

 • Social Worker: Provides counseling, case management, and support to individuals and families.

-• Community Outreach Coordinator: Develops and manages programs that connect community members with resources and support.
+• Community Outreach Coordinator: Develops and manages programmes that connect community members with resources and support.

 • Family Services Specialist: Works with families to provide resources and interventions, especially for those in crisis.